Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 Links and images are two of the most common HTML elements.
 I haven't included them in this article, as they require knowledge about file paths.
 I will be writing about them in my [next article][links-and-images].

 ## Line breaks (br)
 Wait, what?
-I thought we just learnt about line breaks!
+I thought we just learned about line breaks!
 All you need to do is start a new `<p>`!

 This is the case most of the time, but sometimes you will want to add a line break part-way through a heading or paragraph.
 In fact, that's what I did with the heading about links and images - scroll up and take a look!
 The code for that heading with a line break looks like this:
 ```HTML